patriniyo/workout-app/README.md

 # workout-app
 This is a full-stack app developed in the MERN (MongoDB Express React Node) stack.
 It uses Mongoose as ORM.
 It serves as a learning tool so any can use the code as they please.
-The app is inspired by the tutorial called MERN Auth by Net Ninja available on Youtube.
+The app is inspired by the tutorial called MERN Auth by Net Ninja available on YouTube.

+# Install dependencies
+run npm install
 # Start the app
-Starting the backend app navigate to backend folder # cd /backend
+Starting the backend app navigate to backend folder
 # cd /backend
 run the following command
 # npm run start